 Follow these guidelines as well:

 - Close the lid tightly after filling it with (long-term) water

 - If you feel the water has been compromised for some reason, boil it before drinking it

 Don’t store it anywhere that could compromise the integrity of the water.
-So yeah, don’t store it next to a nuclear plant.
-Also remember to avoid storing it in direct sunlight.
+So don’t store it next to a nuclear plant.
+Also, remember to avoid storing it in direct sunlight.

 Your basement, an emergency preparedness room, or any other consistent location is the best place to put your storage.
 Be careful with location, it could make your water last 4 months or many years.

-I have one in my emergency preparation kit.
-Easy use for if you need to bug out, lasts a long time, and works really easily.
+I have both in my emergency preparation kit.
+Easy use for if you need to bug out, lasts a long time, and they work really easily.
 Just grab it, go next to a water source, and drink.

-But don’t let it be your only tool, get to work storing water using the tips above and make sure you are one of the few that are prepared for anything.
+But don’t let it be your only tool.
+Get to work storing water using the tips above and make sure you are one of the few that are prepared for whatever might call for it.